-Happy New Year everyone!
+Happy New Year, everyone!
 I hope your year has gotten off to a good start.
-If not, and you are feeling bunged up and burned out after a few weeks of 2011 then it’s time to get the kettle on and brew yourself some tea!
+If not, and you were feeling bunged up and burned out after a few weeks of 2011, then it’s time to get the kettle on and brew yourself some tea!
 Detoxifying Green Teas.

 Matcha Green Tea

 You should note that Matcha is finely ground powdered green tea and is one of the healthiest beverages you can ingest.
 When you drink matcha, you are ingesting the whole leaf rather than an infusion of the tea leaf.